 Some red flags specific to pagan, polytheist, and magic-using people:

 Answering ‘yes’ to just one of these things in either list is a red flag.
-The more questions you answer ‘yes’ to, the more toxic your relationship is likely to be.
-Note that neither of these are a complete list of harmful behaviors.
+The more questions you answer ‘yes’ to, the more unhealthy or even abusive your relationship is likely to be.
+Note that neither of these are complete lists of harmful behaviors.

 What is domestic violence?